FEASTorg/CRUMBS/docs/platformio.md

 2. (Optional) Create or log in to your PlatformIO account.

    Either log in from the GUI, or
+   From the CLI using: pio account login

 3. Publish from your repo checkout (user must have permission):